cmfcmf/cmfcmf/README.md

 I write [extensive contributing guidelines](https://github.com/AdventureLookup/AdventureLookup/blob/dev/CONTRIBUTING.md) aimed at both developers and non-developers.
 I try to be encouraging and supportive to all contributors, because I know how much of a difference the behavior of people you are interacting with can make.
-I try not to use discouraging language like "You *just/simply* need to fix that."

 ### Security Vulnerabilies I discovered